 - Author photographs should be professional color head shots.
-They must be at least 2 x 3, and a 300 DPI resolution.
-Do not place images in an application (such as MS Word or PowerPoint); send only jpeg files
+They must be least 300 DPI resolution.
+Do not place images in an application (such as MS Word or PowerPoint); send only jpeg files.

 - Footnotes.
 Notes to articles will appear at the end of each article.
 Indicate notes by superscript Arabic numbers in the text (like this 2), and by regular Arabic numbers in the notes themselves.
 The examples below include article, book, and interview sources: John Peters and Jane Schwarzkopf, "The High Cost of Refitting Vehicles After Desert Use," Auto News, Vol. 2, No. 3 (Fall 1990), pp. 3-6.
 Harry Albermarle, Accounting Trends (New York: John Wiley & Sons, 1972), pp. 10-22.
 Telephone interview with Gen. Ryell Spinya, March 1, 1991.

 Deadlines for submission

 The final pages of Armed Forces Comptroller are dedicated to sharing photos and news of chapter activities.
 When submitting photos, please use these guidelines:

 - Chapters should list photos in priority sequence.
 When priorities are not identified, photos will be selected based on the general criteria of quality of the photo and timeliness.

 - Group photos allow the journal to feature more members and guests in the limited space available.